Ivan951236/Package_Bundles_Test/README.md

 # Package_Bundles
-Package Bundles by Ivan951236 to be used with [UniGetUI](https://github.com/marticliment/UniGetUI), beta edition
+Package Bundles by Ivan951236 to be used with [UniGetUI](https://github.com/marticliment/UniGetUI), beta edition (slight testing by Ivan before going to stable version)

 And also to be used with Powershell for the .ps1 script